BD1634/Home-Credit--Credit-Risk-Model-Stability/README.md

 Key Contributions:

-Developed machine learning models to predict loan default risk.
+Developed machine learning models to predict loan default risk.</br>
-Focused on ensuring model stability and long-term reliability.
+Focused on ensuring model stability and long-term reliability.<br>
-Utilized various statistical and data analysis methods to improve prediction accuracy.
+Utilized various statistical and data analysis methods to improve prediction accuracy.<br>
-Enhanced the accessibility of loans to underbanked populations by providing more accurate risk assessments.
+Enhanced the accessibility of loans to underbanked populations by providing more accurate risk assessments.<br>
-Collaborated with a team to refine and validate predictive models.
-This project underlines my commitment to using data science for social good, aligning with my interest in technology-driven solutions for societal challenges.